brevzin/brevzin.github.io/_posts/2020-02-01-constexpr-array-size.md

 ### Is there a library solution for this?

 In the case I'm describing here, the size is encoded in the type.
-So if we change the way we query the size to query based on the type instead of the value of the object, we can side-step these problems:
+So if we change the way we query the size to query based on the type of the object instead of the value of the object, we can side-step these problems:

 ```cpp
 template <typename T> struct type_t { using type = T; };